W. Edwards Deming’s 14 Points for Total Quality Management

 - Put everybody in the company to work accomplishing the transformation.

-These total quality management concepts can be put into place by any organization to more effectively implement total quality management.
-As a total quality management philosophy, W. Edwards Deming’s work is foundational to TQM and its successor, quality management systems.
+These total quality management principles can be put into place by any organization to more effectively implement total quality management.
+As a total quality management philosophy, Dr. Deming’s work is foundational to TQM and its successor, quality management systems.